 Solution 4: Relocate Steam Files and Running a Disk Scan

 To change the location of the Steam files and games, firstly launch the Steam Client and go to Steam settings.

 There click on the Downloads option and then head over to the Steam Library Folders.

 Now, click on the Add Library Folder button below, go to the new location for your Steam and game files and select it.

 Once you have added the new location, you can close the steam client and open up the file explorer.
 Visit the steam directory in the File Explorer, the path is C:\Program Files\Steam.
 Here delete the .exe and other files, then move the files to the new location.

 Note: don’t delete the UserData and the SteamApp folders

-Lastly, launch Steam, login, and check if the issue is resolved or not.
-If not, then it is possible that the Disk have a bad sector.
+Lastly, launch Steam, log in, and check if the issue is resolved or not.
+If not, then it is possible that the disk has a bad sector.
 To fix it you can perform a disk scan.